ColoradoChristianUniversity/CIS-230-SP25/Ethics/Gabe/Week 14.md

 **Teammate:** "Hey man, I noticed you've been quiet since the update regarding targeting religious references.
 Do you want to stop working on the project?"

-**Me:** "No we are okay.
-This tool has taken a lot of work, I don't want to ruin that."
+**Me:** "No, we are okay.
+This tool has taken a lot of work; I don't want to ruin that."

 **Teammate:** "Sounds good, just checking."